LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 the `hook/1` compiler option for the tests compilation.
 Assuming that the `context_switching_calls` flag is set to `allow`, you can then use the `(<<)/2` debugging control construct to debug the tests.
-For example, assuming that the identifier of test to be debugged is `test_foo` and that you used the `test/1` dialect:
+For example, assuming that the identifier of the test to be debugged is `test_foo` and that you used the `test/1` dialect:

 	| ?- logtalk_load(debugger(loader)).